 - Add the Tracking Code: Once installed, add the Matomo tracking code to your website.
 This is a small JavaScript snippet that you place in the header or footer of your site’s HTML template.

-A more detailed documentation can be found in Matomo’s own website.
+More detailed documentation is available on Matomo’s own website.

 SaaS solution by Innocraft